 Order statistics and their distributions and properties.
 Discrete & continuous joint, marginal and conditional distributions of order statistics.
-Censoring and progressive censoring, order statistics for independent and non-identically distributed variates.
-Example based on continuous distributions and related research articles.
+Progressive censoring, order statistics for independent and non-identically distributed variates.
+Examples based on continuous distributions and related research articles.

 Moments of order statistics, Large sample approximations to mean and variance of order statistics.
 Asymptotic distributions of order statistics, Recurrence relations and identities for moments of order statistics and related research articles.